Samantha-Brown/Fitlit/README.md

 * Make network requests to API endpoints to retrieve and manipulate data

 ## Abstract

+The Fitlit paired project is designed for Module 2 students in the Front End Program at the Turing School of Software Design.
+The project focuses on building an application implementing the ES6 syntax and using Test-driven-development(TDD) for each class and method as well.
+We were tasked with writing dry code using array-prototype methods and working with Fetched data for the first time.
+The final piece was tying all of the files together and having a page design that easily shows a given user's data on the page.

 ## Technologies
 ## Code Architecture
 ## Illustrations